rosflight/rosflight_docs/README.md

 ## Publishing changes onto the docs.rosflight.org website

-To publish changes back onto the website, use the command `mike deploy --push [version]`, replacing `[version]` with the version of the documentation you want to push to.
-This will then update the build file on the `gh-pages` branch with the changes.
+Versioning is handled with the Python utility mike.
 See https://github.com/jimporter/mike for more information on using mike.

+New versions of documentation will need to be deployed and pushed manually for changes to be reflected on the webpage. git-main and other git documentation versions will update automatically when their respective branches are updated.